apache/solr-operator/docs/solr-cloud/cluster-operations.md

 - [Managed Rolling Updates](managed-updates.md)
 - [Scaling Down with Replica Migrations](scaling.md#solr-pod-scale-down)
 - [Scaling Up with Replica Migrations](scaling.md#solr-pod-scale-up)
+- Balancing Replicas Across Pods
+  - This is started after a Rolling Update with Ephemeral Data or after a ScaleUp operation.

 ### How is the Lock Implemented?